afritsch/tf2classcfgs/readme.txt

 Features:
-- All classes (except specifically changed): panicmelee on mouse3 hold, then back to last weapon, sensitivity increase on holding alt
+- All classes (except specifically changed): panicmelee on holding mouse3, then switch back to last weapon
-- Spy: autosap when holding mouse5, when releasing back to last weapon
+- Spy: autosap when holding mouse5, when releasing switch back to last weapon
-- Heavy: toggle machinemode (duck+attack) with mouse5, useful for MvM and besides dispensers, toogle autospin on mouse2
+- Heavy: toggle machinemode (duck+attack) with mouse5, useful for MvM and close to dispensers, toogle autospin on mouse2
-- Engineer: quick build+destroy on keys 1-4 when holding alt, autorepair on mouse5
+- Engineer: quick build+destroy on keys 1-4 when holding alt, toggle autorepair on mouse5, then switch back to last weapon
-- Sniper: sensitivity change when holding alt (increase for my case), quick jarate on mouse5
+- Sniper: sensitivity change when holding alt (increase for my case), quick jarate/SMG on mouse5, then switch back to last weapon
 - Soldier: Announce enemy medic kill on mouse5, easy rocketjump on mouse2 (deactivated)
-- Pyro: toggle autofire on mouse5, without crouching
+- Pyro: toggle autofire on mouse5, works when switching weapons
-- Scout: mouse1-3 direct switch+attack for all three weapons
+- Scout: mouse1-3 direct switch+attack for all three weapons (note: sandman doesn't work)
-- Medic: mouse3 fake ubercharge, mouse5 team announce ubercharge is ready, backspace suicide, mouse2 announce popped ubercharge
+- Medic: alt fake ubercharge, mouse5 team announce ubercharge is ready, backspace suicide, mouse2 use and announce used ubercharge
-- Demoman: toggle autoshoot on mouse5
+- Demoman: toggle autoshoot on mouse5, works with switching weapons

+Notes:
+- engineer quick build is problematic with the second sentry in MvM, use normal build menu for it
+- sandman doesn't work for the scout bindings, either involve a "exec clear" on console or deactivate the binding for mouse2

 Files: